 Q: If I ship by air won’t it be more expensive?

 A: Maybe, maybe not!
 See below.

-Q: Can I still get products to Amazon in time to resell for the 2018 holiday season?
+Q: Can I still get FBA products to Amazon in time to resell for holiday seasons?

 A: IF YOU ALREADY HAVE AN ACCOUNT, yes.
 It depends on what and where you’re importing from and many other factors.
-In this instance, air freight might be your best bet.
+If you are cutting it close, air freight might be your best bet.

 Our experienced shipping specialists can answer all these questions and more.
 For general questions about importing to Amazon, here’s a good place to start: Amazon Import Checklist.
 We’ve helped many customers with shipping to Amazon, and we can help you avoid costly mistakes… and even help you keep from going broke!
 Below are some things to consider about air freight.